 These apps allow you to sync notes and tasks between your phone, iPad and computer.
-Trello is a collaboration tool that organises your projects into boards – at a glance you can see what's being worked on and by which team members.
-Evernote is a free app that helps you to capture all your ideas, thoughts and images by voice, words or images.
-Also consider Wunderlist for its easy to use interface and reminder system.
+Trello is a collaboration tool that organises your projects into boards — at a glance you can see what’s being worked on and by which team members.
+Evernote is a free app that helps you to capture all of your ideas, thoughts and images by voice, words or images.
+Also consider Wunderlist for its easy-to-use interface and reminder system.

 4. Audiobooks and podcasts

 Are you an aural learner?
 Some people find it easier to digest information via the spoken word, so audiobooks and podcasts are a great way to use commuting time more effectively.
-Link your smartphone via bluetooth and listen while you’re driving, exercising or doing less focused tasks.
+Link your smartphone via Bluetooth and listen while you’re driving, exercising or doing tasks requiring less focus.

 6. Google Hangouts

-Google Hangouts allow you to use your phone or computer to send an invite and meet via your screen – computer, phone or iPad.
+Google Hangouts allows you to use your phone, tablet or computer to send an invite and meet via your screen.
 Other similar tools include Skype and FaceTime (on Apple products).

 Foreceipt is a free app that links with Google Drive to sync the receipt details directly from your phone.
 If you use an accounting system, like Xero or QuickBooks, they also offer apps to process your expenses easily.